winitzki/scall/tutorial/programming_dhall.md

 The type constructor `K` is an example of a **constant functor**.

-Because `K` is a covariant functor, we may use the Church encoding for the least fixpoint of `K`.
+Because `K` is a covariant functor, we may use the Church encoding to obtain the least fixpoint of `K`.
 The corresponding Church encoding gives the type:

 ```dhall
 let C = ∀(r : Type) → ({ x : Text, y : Bool } → r) → r
 ```

-The general properties of the Church encoding always enforce that `C` is a fixpoint of the type equation `C = K C`.
+The general properties of the Church encoding always enforce that `C` is a solution of the type equation `C = K C`.
 This remains true even when `K` does not depend on its type parameter.
 So, now we have `K C = { x : Text, y : Bool }` independently of `C`.
 The type equation `C = K C` is non-recursive and simply says that `C = { x : Text, y : Bool }`.